0Atticus/desmos_animations/README.md

 <img src="https://i.ibb.co/vQ5M5MK/Screenshot-2023-01-04-1-54-12-PM.png" alt="Screenshot-2023-01-04-1-54-12-PM" border="0">

 >Now, open [Desmos](https://www.desmos.com/calculator) and open the console again.
->This time, type this command, but don't press enter yet.
+>This time, type this command but don't press enter yet.
 ```javascript
 Calc.setState();
 ```
->move your cursor to between the parentheses and paste the object you copied with CTRL + V, then hit enter and wait for the graph to load.
+>move your cursor between the parentheses and paste the object you copied with CTRL + V, then hit enter and wait for the graph to load.
 >After it has loaded, there will be a "save" button at the top of the screen you can use to save the graph to your account. (you will need to be logged in)